jamestomasino/tuvolo/book/chapter02.md

 a sound far worse.
 Dogs.

 Their howls were the screaming winter winds and Tuvolo's footsteps faltered in the snow.
 No, mud.
-Mud that tried to grab his ankles as he ran.
-Rendal called out, sounds of panic.
-Dogs would chase them, scent them, and all would be lost.
+Mud that tried to grab his ankles while Rendal's strangled cries grabbing his heart.
-He left his friends there